mtelvers/nccc/index.md

 Our judges are Owen Borlaise and Chris Kippin.
 Owen is a well known judge of Devon Association competitions.
 Chris is best known for judging competitions outside Devon but did sit and judge alongside the judges at the Major Final a few years ago.
 Apparently he judged more harshly than the local judges!
 There may be a third judge to be confirmed.

-# Replacement text for What Next

-We are now closed for entries and are continuing to plan the day.
-A further update will be sent around the end of April and then a draw to put the teams in three time blocks (allowing them to plan the day) will be done two weeks ahead of the competition.

-# Travel and Parking

-Travelling by train is recommended for those just wanting to ring in Bristol rather than stop off on the way for any practice ringing.
-Parking in the centre of Bristol is expensive, with the cheapest option being [Trenchard](https://www.bristol.gov.uk/residents/parking/where-to-park-in-bristol/trenchard-street-long-stay-car-park).
-You may find that using an app such as JustPark will find you a space in an office car park or residential street at  lower price.

 # Best Ringing

 Another feature of Devon Association competitions that will be replicated is the awarding of a trophy for “Best Ringing” which is the test piece which, in the opinion of the judges, had the best ringing in it for a sustained period of time.
 This will not necessarily be the team that has the top score but is a more subjective award maybe for the band whose ringing has the most panache.